 - A number of experts offer advice on parenting, particularly on how to get your baby to sleep through the night.
 Listen to the advice, but trust your instincts.
 If letting your baby cry it out (the Ferber method) doesn’t work for your baby and it goes against your beliefs as a parent, don’t do it.

 - You might hear from a friend or family member that starting your baby on solid foods now will help them sleep through the night.
-But you need to wait at least one more month.
+But you need to wait at least 1 more month.
 The American Academy of Pediatrics doesn’t recommend that babies eat anything but breast milk or formula until they are between 4 months and 6 months old.